-Course Director: Dr. Luke Devine
+Course Director: Dr. Luke Devine Course Duration: 8 weeks

-The eight-week Internal Medicine course begins with an interactive, case-based seminar series for two and a half days.
+The eight-week Internal Medicine course begins with an interactive, case-based seminar series for one and a half days.
 Additional seminars occur approximately once per week for the remaining weeks.
 Each clerk is assigned to a single Internal Medicine Team for the entire rotation.
-A sub-group of students may choose a two-week ambulatory care experience in the current academic year.
+A sub-group of students may choose a dedicated ambulatory care experience for 1-2 weeks.
 Over the entire length of the course, there is a graduated experience with increasing responsibility.
 You have the opportunity to perform the admitting history and physical examinations on patients who present to the Emergency Room, and are asked to provide a provisional diagnosis and differential diagnosis, and to construct an investigation and management plan.
-You also provide direct patient care for your assigned patients under supervision.
+You also provide ongoing direct patient care for your assigned patients under supervision.
 Later in the rotation, you carry up to six patients and have enhanced responsibilities for patients while on call.
 Support is provided by other members of the team, including the attending physician and supervising residents.
-You are also assigned to six half-days in ambulatory clinics so that you have an opportunity to learn about how care is delivered to medical patients in this setting.
+You are also assigned to approximately six half-days in ambulatory clinics so that you have an opportunity to learn about how care is delivered to medical patients in this setting.